 - 2 tablespoons vegetable oil or avocado oil

 - 3 tablespoons granulated sugar

 - 1/2 tablespoon light brown sugar lightly packed

 - 1/8 teaspoon salt

-- 1 tablespoon semi-sweet chocolate chips for topping
+- 1 tablespoon semi-sweet chocolate chips plus more for topping if desired

 - Add the peanut butter to a 10 to 12 ounce microwave-safe mug and microwave until melted, about 15 to 20 seconds, and then give it a stir.
 Use a fork to stir in the oil, milk, and vanilla until smooth, and then stir in the granulated sugar and light brown sugar.